 For in depth research you will want to use the online news resources.
 However, a number of news titles are available in print in our libraries.
 These are useful for quick reads, to keep up to date on the latest news; so typically a month or two of content is available.

 A selection of current newspapers and magazines are held in the Forum Library on level 0.
-See the newspaper stands opposite the print/copy area.
-Currently suspended due to Covid including:
+See the newspaper stands next to the borrowing kiosks in the library lounge area including:

 You can check on the availability of the titles by searching on the library catalogue.
 For example, you can see print, online and microform availability on these records for

 Microform is material that contains a small image or microreproduction of a document.
 It is used to save space as thousands of pages of documents can be stored in this way.

 It is commonly used as a storage medium for newspapers, government documents, and other archive materials for this reason.
 The most common forms are microfilm and microfiche.

 Since the images are micro sized a specialist reader/scanner device is used to magnify and view the microfilm / microfiche images.

 There is a Newspaper Microfilm section in the Old Library , which holds older copies of various newspaper titles.
 A microfilm reader/scanner is also available, and permits scanning and saving of content to USB stick. .